 - Recall the definition of a closure: a pair containing an executable unit of code and an environment (or relevant part of it). - How can we represent such a pair given the environment is a linked list of activation records? - Environments are represented by pointers to activation records.
 The represented environment is the linked list of activation records (determined by the static link fields) specified by the pointer.
 Each such record contains a sequence of binding values. - A closure is a pair consisting of the address of the routine (procedure) to be executed and the corresponding environment (pointer).
-But this implementation has limits. - When a closure is invoked the embedded environment frame is typically not the top (most recently created) stack frame.
+But this implementation has severe restrictions.
+Algol 60 obviously imposes a similar restriction on the lifetimes of ordinary variables.
+There is no such thing as "new" for objects/structures in Algol 60.
+In/ safe dialects of Algol 60, structure sharing is prohibited; in fact,pointers to structures are not legal values.
+(Algol 60 did not include structures but C of course does.
+In C, pointers are values and the language is notoriously unsafe.) - When a closure is invoked, the embedded environment frame is typically not the top (most recently created) stack frame.
 This environment pointer is copied into the static link of the new frame allocated for the closure invocation.